WilliamMcRoberts/BetBookApp.BlazorServer/README.md

 # BetBookApp
 Bet Book is a .NET 6 Blazor Server application that allows users with an account to place wagers on NFL games in the 2022-2023 season using a paper account.
 Bet Book consumes a SportsData.IO api for up-to-date scores and lines.
 Users can place "parley" style bets with up to five games with appropriate payouts or bet on single games.
-Game info, team stats, bet info and user info is stored in a SQL database using Dapper for object mapping.
+Game data, team data, bet data and user data is stored in a SQL Server database using Dapper for object mapping.
 Authentication is handled via Azure AD B2C.
 Bet Book is located at https://betbookgaming.com.
 Questions can be directed to support@betbookgaming.com.

 BROWSE GAMES HOME PAGE
 ![PHOME](https://user-images.githubusercontent.com/95720340/184517616-ecc65420-53a2-4212-982d-64c5ceff5a23.png)